-- Strong interpersonal, organizational, written and verbal communication skills required.
+- Strong interpersonal, organizational, written and verbal communication skills.

 - Regularly maintain stationary position with regular need to relocate to attend meetings internally and externally.

-- Ability to read computer screens and operate computer peripherals for an extended period or the ability to discern electronic information through reasonably available accommodations.
+- Ability to read computer screens and operate computer peripherals for an extended period of time, or the ability to discern electronic information through reasonably available accommodations.

 - Ability to travel as needed within the State of Kansas and nationally.

-- Professional, fast-paced and deadline-oriented environment in an office setting with regulated temperatures and moderate noise level.
+- Professional and deadline-oriented environment in an office setting with regulated temperatures and moderate noise level.

-Additional Duties: Additional duties and responsibilities may be added to this position description at any time.
-The position description does not state or imply that these are the only activities to be performed by the employee(s) holding this position.
-Employees are required to follow Community Care policies and procedures and maintain a professional personal appearance and workspace.
-Employees are required to follow any other position-related instructions and to perform any other job-related responsibilities as requested by the employee’s supervisor.
+Additional duties and responsibilities may be added to this job description at any time.
+The job description does not state or imply that these are the only activities to be performed by the employee(s) holding this position.
+Employees are required to follow any other job-related instructions and to perform any other job-related responsibilities are requested by their supervisor.